 | Materials Used | Gray iron, ductile iron, carbon steel, alloy steel, aluminum |

-The lost foam casting process involves several steps, each critical to achieving high-quality castings:
+The lost foam casting process involves several steps, each critical to achieving high-quality castings and is widely recognized as an advanced lost foam method in modern manufacturing:

-Foam Pattern Creation: A foam pattern is crafted using EPS, either through molding, machining, or assembly.
+Foam Pattern Creation: A foam pattern is crafted using EPS and other lost foam casting materials, either through molding, machining, or assembly.
 This pattern includes gating systems and risers.

 Refractory Coating: The foam pattern is coated with a permeable refractory slurry, forming a hard shell to withstand molten metal.